wgu-opensource/openedx-mfe-learning/docs/how_tos/paragon-elements.md

 # Footer implementation
 * $info-100 is used for the background
 * $info-500 is used for terms of service, privacy policy, and honor code links
-* $primary-500 is used for the ADA accomidation link
+* $primary-500 is used for the ADA accommodation link

 # Courseware
 * $primary-300 is used for the course wrapper